VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr

 \abstract {} {The mass-loss process of red supergiant (RSG) and asymptotic giant branch (AGB) stars and its relation to variability are poorly constrained.
 We aim to study the photosphere and near-surface atmospheric structure, where the mass-loss is initiated.
-For this purpose, we study two oxygen-rich evolved stars, the Mira-type AGB star R Car and the RSG VX Sgr.} {We use the VLTI-GRAVITY instrument operating in the near-infrared $K$-band.
-Our sample comprises 54 VLTI-GRAVITY snapshots (18 R Car, 36 VX Sgr) taken over about 7 years, being the largest VLTI time-series dataset to date.
-We determine the angular diameter as a function of time for the continuum (photosphere) and selected atomic and molecular bands, i.e. lines of \ion{Ti}{i} and \ion{Sc}{i}, and bands of H$_2$O and CO.
-Furthermore, we compare the variability and atmospheric structure to state-of-the-art radiative-hydrodynamics CO5BOLD 3D simulations. } {The radii of photosphere ($R_{\star}$) and extended atmospheric layers are variable and relate to the light curve with phase shifts.
+For this purpose, we studied two oxygen-rich evolved stars: the Mira-type AGB star R Car and the RSG VX Sgr.} {We used the VLTI-GRAVITY instrument operating in the near-infrared $K$-band.
+Our sample comprises 54 VLTI-GRAVITY snapshots (18 R Car, 36 VX Sgr) taken over about 7 years, making it the largest VLTI time series dataset to date.
+We determined the angular diameter as a function of time for the continuum (photosphere) and selected atomic and molecular bands, i.e., lines of \ion{Ti}{i} and \ion{Sc}{i} as well as bands of H$_2$O and CO.
+Furthermore, we compared the variability and atmospheric structure to state-of-the-art radiative-hydrodynamics CO5BOLD 3D simulations. } {The radii of photosphere ($R_{\star}$) and extended atmospheric layers are variable and relate to the light curve with phase shifts.
 The near-photospheric layers show a maximum radius near visual brightness minima ($\phi_{\rm vis} \sim 0.4-0.6 $).
 Inner atomic (\ion{Ti}{i}, \ion{Sc}{i}) and molecular (H$_2$O) layers are further phase-shifted by $\Delta\phi_{\rm vis} \sim 0.05 $.
-The more extended CO layers show longer, irregular periods and maximum extensions of $\sim 1.3-1.7 \: R_{\star}$ for R Car, and of $\sim 1.5-2.2 \: R_{\star}$ for VX Sgr.
+The more extended CO layers show longer, irregular periods and maximum extensions of $\sim 1.3-1.7 \: R_{\star}$ for R Car and of $\sim 1.5-2.2 \: R_{\star}$ for VX Sgr.
 Comparison with synthetic interferometric data of an AGB model based on several pulsation cycles in CO5BOLD simulations revealed a similar behavior.
-The photosphere shows regular pulsations, but with maximum diameters preceding minimum brightness \finalrev{($\phi_{\rm vis} < 0.5 $)}.
+The photosphere shows regular pulsations, but with maximum diameters preceding minimum brightness ($\phi_{\rm vis} < 0.5 $).
 The H$_2$O layer showed a much weaker extension compared to our observations, while CO showed a good agreement.
 Furthermore, during the 2020-2021 season, VX Sgr exhibited an extreme mass-loss event similar to that of Betelgeuse, preceded by two strong shocks and culminating with the extreme expansion of H$_2$O and CO layers, both up to $\sim 2.2 \: R_{\star}$.
-Unexpectedly, during this event, we also detected Brackett $\gamma$ in interferometric data, as well as strong Balmer emission in optical spectra, both of which are also signatures of a shock propagating through the atmosphere.} {The Mira R Car showed an estimated photospheric radius $R_{\star} = 280 \pm 25 \: \rm R_\odot$, with a regular fundamental mode (FM) pulsation amplitude $\sim13 \%$ of $R_{\star} $.
-During its active cycle, the extreme RSG VX Sgr showed $R_{\star} = 1556 \pm 110 \: \rm R_\odot$ with FM pulsation amplitude $ \sim13 \%$ of $R_{\star} $, the same as R Car.
-During its quiescent cycle, it showed a smaller $R_{\star}= 1456 \pm 108 \: \rm R_\odot$ and low-amplitude pulsations near the first overtone (O1), only $\sim4 \%$ of $R_{\star} $.
-This supports a steady mass-loss process for Miras related to stable, large-amplitude FM pulsation, whereas the mass-loss process for RSGs may be dominated by extreme events connected to changes in the pulsation mode from low-amplitude O1 to large-amplitude FM pulsations.}
+Unexpectedly, during this event, we also detected Brackett $\gamma$ in interferometric data as well as strong Balmer emission in optical spectra, both of which are also signatures of a shock propagating through the atmosphere.} {The Mira R Car showed an estimated photospheric radius of $R_{\star} = 280 \pm 25 \: \rm R_\odot$, with a regular fundamental mode (FM) pulsation amplitude of $\sim13 \%$ of $R_{\star} $.
+During its active cycle, the extreme RSG VX Sgr showed $R_{\star} = 1556 \pm 110 \: \rm R_\odot$, with an FM pulsation amplitude of $ \sim13 \%$ of $R_{\star} $, the same as R Car.
+During its quiescent cycle, it showed a smaller value, $R_{\star}= 1456 \pm 108 \: \rm R_\odot$, and low-amplitude pulsations near the first overtone (O1), only $\sim4 \%$ of $R_{\star} $.
+This supports a steady mass-loss process for Mira stars related to stable large-amplitude FM pulsation, whereas the mass-loss process for RSGs may be dominated by extreme events connected to changes in the pulsation mode from low-amplitude O1 to large-amplitude FM pulsations.}

 \keywords{stars: supergiants -- stars: atmospheres -- stars: mass-loss -- shock waves -- techniques: interferometric }